warp-ds/tech-docs/docs/getting-started/developers/index.md

 - **Alternative 2: Include Uno directly in the build setup**

-You can also specify the config file manually and in that case you won't need a separate uno config file.
+You can also specify the configuration file manually and in that case you won't need a separate `uno.config` file.

 Below is an example for Vite: